-The Buddha Machine is a small plastic box that plays meditative music composed by Christiaan Virant and Zhang Jian.
+The Buddha Machine is a small plastic box that plays meditative music loops composed by Christiaan Virant and Zhang Jian.

-Since its introduction in 2005, the Buddha Machine has won global praise for its novel approach to music enjoyment and has been used in hundreds of recording and performance projects from a wide range of artists.
+Released in 2005, the Buddha Machine has won global praise for its novel approach to music enjoyment and has been used in hundreds of recording and performance projects from a wide range of artists.